Why Do Dogs Love Their Belly Rubs?

 “It’s kind of a rule with us dogs.
 Belly rubs equal instant friendship.” – Anya Allan

 With good belly rubs comes great friendship.
 We all know dogs are the best companions one can have and if you extend affection towards dogs they are sure to be loyal to you and bestow double the amount of love.
 But there is also little science behind why dogs love tummy rubs.
 Firstly, in simple terms, dogs love their belly rubs just because it’s satisfying and they feel good.
-According to studies, belly rubs have a specific neurological reaction in their brain to hair follicles.
+According to studies, belly rubs have a specific neurological reaction in the brain to hair follicles.
 Some experts indicate that petting in any manner is connected to social grooming.

 Belly rubs aren’t just a good feeling, even science plays an essential role.
 All the pooches we know, own or find on the street enjoy petting, and a good belly rub because there’s a specific brain neuron, which is more or less a reflex to the stimulation of hair follicles.
 In layman’s terms, stroking them gently, rubbing their belly, and tickling awakens a specific neuron, and the neurological stimulation is highly satisfying.